-Currently, the Society of Automotive Engineers (SAE) has determined that there will be a single conductive coupler design.
-The J1772 "SAE Electric Vehicle Conductive Charge Coupler" is the standard that is being used by automotive suppliers in the United States.
+Currently, the SAE has determined that there will be a single conductive coupler design.
+J1772, "SAE Electric Vehicle Conductive Charge Coupler" is the standard that is being used by automotive suppliers in the United States.
 While J1773, the Inductive Charge Coupler, is still active, none of the automakers are using this method.